muratonuryildirim/muratonuryildirim/README.md

 ### A little about me...

 📍 I'm a PhD Candidate at TU Eindhoven, AutoML group.<br>
-🔭 I’m focusing on Sparse Neural Networks, Continual Learning, and AutoML.<br>
+🔭 I’m focusing on Continual Learning, Sparse Neural Networks, and AutoML.<br>
 🌱 I’m also interested in EdgeAI and Condition Monitoring as side projects.<br>
 👯 I’m looking to collaborate on the topics above.<br>
 💬 Feel free to contact me at muratonuryildirim@gmail.com<br>
-⚡ When I am free, I play basketball 🏀 and video games 🎮, Check out my [Valorant Stats](https://tracker.gg/valorant/profile/riot/Neuromancer%232222/overview?playlist=unrated&season=all) 🤠 <br>
+⚡ When I am free; I run :running: play basketball 🏀 and video games 🎮, Check out my [Valorant Stats](https://tracker.gg/valorant/profile/riot/Neuromancer%232222/overview?playlist=unrated&season=all) 🤠 <br>

 ### 💻 Tools & Languages I use: